skyssolutions/lynxchan/src/be/Readme.md

 * `disableAccountCreation`(Boolean): disables account creation for users.
 * `restrictBoardCreation`(Boolean): disables board creation for users with global role greater than 1.
 * `logPageSize`(Number): amount of log entries to be displayed at once.
 Defaults to 50.
+* `defaultAnonymousName`: Default anonymous name if none is set for the board.
+Defaults to `Anonymous`.

 `db.json`: contains database connection information.
 * `address`: address of the database.